For Parents

 Congratulations and welcome to the world of opportunities at the 国产AV!
 Education Abroad can raise many questions for family members of interested students and the Office of International Affairs is more than happy to answer these questions.
 This page is designed to assist you as you try to navigate this exciting opportunity for your student.
 We understand you want to help your student have a successful education abroad experience.
 However, allowing your student independence navigating this opportunity will be beneficial for them once they are overseas.
-Please feel free to contact the Office of International Affairs for any questions or concerns you may have.
+Please feel free to contact the Education Abroad advisor at educationabroad@una.edu

 What is the benefit?
-In today’s global market and tough economic times, students must do everything they can to make themselves more marketable.
+In today’s global and competitive market, students must do everything they can to make themselves stand out.
 Education abroad is a resume booster, it shows the student has initiative, is willing to take risks, and also step into the unknown.
 Education abroad creates competent global citizens who appreciate the world we inhabit and how our respect of others views informs our own views and the world we create.
 Studying abroad requires flexibility and the capability to think on your feet.
 Individuals who have studied abroad and showcase this on their resume often find themselves talking about it in their job interview.
 You’ll know what we mean when your student returns and you wonder who he/she is.
 Your student will have gained great self-confidence, knowledge, and independence.
 Perhaps even lead to a new life outlook and career goal.

 - Research, research, research!
-Be sure to look at all the options available to you for your cell and home phones.
+Be sure to look at all the options available to you for cellular plans.
+Purchasing an international plan, using What's App, or E-sims are just some example to make international communication possible!

 - Students on longer programs consistently recommend Skype, Google, WeChat, WhatsApp, iMessage, and Facebook messenger as easy communication tools.